 - 6.1 As per Step 5 of the PRA five-step framework, firms are expected to perform a recalculation of the MA in stressed conditions.
-This calculation should apply the same calculation method as that used to determine the MA for the purposes of calculating the TPs. - 6.2 Firms are also expected to validate the MA benefit assumed in the SCR calculation. - 6.3 When validating the amount of MA assumed in the SCR calculation, the PRA expects firms to explicitly and separately cover the assumed impact of the stress event on the level of MA benefit, and the impact of any management actions taken to restore MA compliance. - 6.4 For the purpose of ensuring the MA is appropriately reflected in firms' internal models, the PRA expects firms to set out an approach that allows for the full range of risks and risk interactions to which the MA portfolio is exposed.
-Specifically for the MA portfolio, the PRA expects a firm to consider explicitly the impact of underwriting risk stresses the MA portfolio could suffer (eg a longevity stress and the associated requirement to find additional long-dated cash flows to match the additional long-dated liability cash flows arising after an adverse change in longevity assumptions).
+This calculation should apply the same calculation method as that used to determine the MA for the purposes of calculating the TPs; including ensuring that the level of cash-flow matching is in line with the firm's matching tolerances. - 6.2 Firms are also expected to validate the MA benefit assumed in the SCR calculation and the assumptions on which this MA benefit is based.
+There are a range of methodological approaches that firms could use to do this. - 6.3 When validating the amount of MA assumed in the SCR calculation, the PRA expects firms to explicitly and separately cover: - the assumed impact of the stress event on the level of MA benefit, and; - the impact of any management actions taken to restore MA compliance, including the impact of these actions on the MA benefit. - 6.4 For the purpose of ensuring the MA is appropriately reflected in firms' internal models, the PRA expects firms to set out an approach that allows for the full range of risks and risk interactions to which the MA portfolio is exposed.
+Specifically for the MA portfolio, the PRA expects a firm to consider explicitly the impact of underwriting risk stresses the MA portfolio could suffer (eg a longevity stress and the associated requirement to find additional long-dated cash flows to match the additional long-dated liability cash flows arising after an adverse change in longevity assumptions). - 6.5 Where a firm does not have an internal model covering all risks to which the MA portfolio is exposed, the PRA expects these risks and associated risk interactions to be considered in the own risk and solvency assessment (ORSA).
+Over time, firms should aim to incorporate all material risks and risk interactions to which the MA portfolio is exposed in their full or partial internal model, with consideration given as to any temporary measures that may be required. - 6.6 Modelling management actions (to restore MA compliance) within the internal model is complex, especially for firms that determine their SCR using stochastic methods.
+Such actions can also change the ranking of scenarios and therefore the ultimate SCR.
+Firms should consider the effect of the management actions in a suitable number of scenarios across the probability distribution forecast to ensure an appropriate scenario ranking is achieved.